CarlosMela/codecademy-git-commands/README.md

 **git push origin branchToBeSendToOrigin**

 Push your local branch up to the remote, origin.
 In the remote repo the branch can be merged to master.
->option: -u (--set-upstream) For every branch that is up to date or successfully pushed, add upstream (tracking) reference,
+>option: -u (--set-upstream) For every branch that is up to date or successfully pushed, add upstream (tracking) reference

 ### WORKFLOW:
  1. Fetch and merge changes from the remote